How to Open Big CSV Files – an Ultimate Guide

 The CSV files used in the tools and guides were generated using the Faker library.

 To improve performance, you can adjust memory settings under 'Tools > Options > LibreOffice > Memory'.
-While LibreOffice Calc handles up to a million rows — equal or a little bit more than Excel — it struggles with multi-gigabyte files and can become unresponsive, unlike Excel's Power Query, which we’re going to explore in the next section.
+While LibreOffice Calc handles up to a million rows, it struggles with multi-gigabyte files and can become unresponsive, unlike Excel's Power Query, which we will explore in the next section.

 B. Power Query